-It seems incredible to us today that anyone could believe that 70,000 tonnes of steel could be unsinkable, but that was exactly what people in 1912 believed.
+It seems incredible to us today that anyone could believe that 70,000 tons of steel could be unsinkable, and specifically the Titanic unsinkable, but that was the conventional wisdom of 1912 belief.
 The information on this page will seek to look at some of the reasons why people at the time had that belief.

 The shipbuilders Harland and Wolff insist that the Titanic was never advertised as an unsinkable ship.
 They claim that the ‘unsinkable’ myth was the result of people’s interpretations of articles in the Irish News and the Shipbuilder magazine.
 They also claim that the myth grew after the disaster.